SKIP TO MAIN CONTENT

 Photo Source: UTD Recycling

 Recycling is a key aspect for reducing our environmental impact at UT Dallas.
 Recycle bins are located on the interior and exterior of buildings across campus.
 UT Dallas operates a single-stream recycling program.
 This means you can place cardboard, paper, aluminum cans, metal cans, plastics (1-5 and 7), and unbroken glass bottles in a recycling bin.
-Specialty recycling streams include batteries, cardboard, clothing and shoes, confidential paper shredding, electronics, metal, nitrile gloves, plastic wrap, printer cartridges and toner, Styrofoam packing peanuts, Styrofoam #6 (polystyrene), and used binders.
-Disposable mask recycling was also introduced in Fall of 2020 in response to the COVID-19 pandemic.
-Through a partnership with Teracycle, 6 disposable mask recycling locations were introduced across campus.
+Specialty recycling streams include batteries, cardboard, clothing and shoes, confidential paper shredding, electronics, metal, nitrile gloves, plastic wrap, printer cartridges and toner.

 Read more about Recycling at UT Dallas.